-Draining the engine oil:
+Briggs & Stratton Engine - Draining the engine oil:

 - 1. Locate the oil drain hose on the engine.
-Figure 4-4 - Un-clip the end of the oil drain hose from the engine bracket and route it toward the rear of the mower frame.

-- 3. Position a suitable oil drain container under the machine below the end of the oil drain hose. - 4.
+Figure 4-11 - 2.
+Un-clip the end of the oil drain hose from the engine bracket and route it towards the rear of the mower frame.
+Figure 4-11 - 3.
+Position a suitable oil drain container under the machine below the end of the oil drain hose. - 4.
 Twist the cap on the end of the hose and pull the cap open to allow the oil to drain.
 Allow 10 minutes for engine oil to adequately drain.
-Figure 4-4 - 5.
+Figure 4-11 - 5.
 After the oil is drained, place the cap back on the end of the hose and close it by turning it clockwise. - 6.
 Clip the oil drain hose onto the engine bracket. - 7.
 Once the cap is closed and the hose is clipped to the engine bracket, clean up any spilled oil.

-IMPORTANT: All oil drips or spills must be cleaned off of the engine plate, exhaust system, and muffler guard before operating the machine.
+IMPORTANT: All oil drips or spills must be cleaned off of the engine plate and exhaust system before operating the machine.